Overview

 broker-dealer named in the agreement and for custodial services or the client can pay separate transaction

 charges and custodial fees.
-The fee structure will be set forth in the ICS agreement or in other documents
+The fee structure will be set forth in the LAMP agreement or in other documents

 provided to the client.